FORTH-ModelBasedTracker/mocapnet_rosnode/README.md

 You can download [this sample rosbag](https://github.com/FORTH-ModelBasedTracker/mocapnet_rosnode/raw/main/doc/sample.bag) to take a look on the TF tree..

-__Optional Step 4__, if you want to use the bundled camera acquisition software you can perform the following  :
+__Optional Step 4__, if you dont have your own ROS package to acquire RGB input you can use the bundled camera acquisition software you by performing the following instructions  :
 ```
 cd your/work/space/path/here
 source devel/setup.bash